sendgrid/docs/source/API_Reference/SMTP_API/scheduling_parameters.md

   show: true
 ---

 SendGrid's [SMTPAPI]({{ root_url }}/API_Reference/SMTP_API/) allows developers to specify custom scheduling parameters.
 The SendGrid Delayed Sending feature will allow a customer to queue batches of emails targeting individual recipients by using a UNIX time stamp parameter.
 This parameter allows SendGrid to begin processing a customer’s email requests before sending.
-SendGrid will then queue those messages release them when the time stamp is exceeded.
+SendGrid will then queue those messages and release them when the time stamp is exceeded.
 This technique allows for a more efficient way to distribute large email requests and can **improve overall mail delivery time** performance.

 {% info %}
 Once you send SendGrid a delayed send request, that email request cannot be cancelled and we currently only accept time stamps no greater than 24 hours in advance.